wp-plugins/exclude-pages/readme.txt

 == Change Log ==

+= v1.91 2011/08/26 =

+* BUGFIX: Prevent notice from appearing, thanks [Ray](http://wordpress.org/support/topic/notice-undefined-index-1)

 = v1.9 2010/6/16 =

-* Tested with WP 3.0 rc3
+* Tested with WP 3.2.1
 * ENHANCEMENT: Detects the use of WP menus and advises the user accordingly

 = v1.8.4 2010/5/21 =